The best mattress in Australia in 2025: 8 top bed-in-a-box options tested and recommended by experts

 What is a mattress in a box?

-As the name suggests, a mattress-in-a-box is, well, a mattress that comes in a box.
-While we wouldn't call it 'portable', manufacturers are able to stuff these large and heavy mattresses into a long cardboard box by machine-compressing them, then shrink-wrapping into a very tight roll that can be shipped a lot easily than a full-sized traditional mattress.
+As the name suggests, a mattress in a box is, well, a mattress that comes in a box.
+While we wouldn't call it 'portable', manufacturers are able to stuff these large and heavy mattresses into a long cardboard box by compressing them with a machine, then shrink-wrapping them into a very tight roll that can be shipped a lot more easily than a full-sized traditional mattress.

 Shipping times vary by brand, but you can get a boxed mattress as fast as within two working days, and it gets delivered to your doorstep, sometimes even to the room of your choice.